-When I began this blog, my mission was to introduce readers to those small, little-known museums that make Paris so unique, but which don’t necessary appear on the front page of magazines or guide books.
+When I began this blog, my mission was to introduce readers not so much to world-renowned museums like the Musée d’Orsay, but to those small, little-known museums that make Paris so unique, the ones which don’t necessary appear on the front page of magazines or guide books.
 I was interested in the forgotten, the bizarre, the tiny, the specialised, the hidden-away and the underrated.
-As I noted on the blog’s About page when I launched it in June of 2011, everyone has heard of the Louvre and the Musée d’Orsay, but few know about places like the Musée des Lettres et Manuscrits or the Fondation Lecorbusier.
+As I noted on the blog’s About page when I launched it in June of 2011, everyone has heard of the Louvre and the Musée d’Orsay, but few know about places like the Musée de la vie romantique or the Fondation Lecorbusier.
 Thus, for years, I felt huge, world-renowned museums didn’t really have a place on Les Musées de Paris.

 But six years and almost a hundred museum posts later, the Orsay’s absence from these pages is starting to feel conspicuous.